Structure

 Miniproject (10 ECTS)

 In a series of lectures, the students learn the basic principles of finding and managing scientific literature, scientific writing as well as effective scientific communication with posters.
-They then put these concepts into practice by writing a short literature review one the current state-of-the-art on a subject related to one of the MAP focal topics.
+They then put these concepts into practice by writing a short literature review on the current state-of-the-art on a subject related to one of the MAP Focal Subjects.
 This has proven to be a valuable training exercise for scientific writing and some MAP review articles have even been published!

 Master’s Thesis (30 ECTS)